 A normal knee joint is formed by the ends of three bones: the lower end of the thigh bone (femur), the upper end of the shin bone (tibia), and the kneecap (patella).
 Ligaments, bands of tissue, connect the bones and provide stability.
 The ends of the bones are covered with a cartilage lining that prevents the bones from rubbing against each other and allows for flexible, frictionless movement.
 To further cushion the joint, synovium, a soft tissue, lines the joints and produces a lubricating fluid.
 Injuries, infection, disease and arthritis are common causes of knee-joint deterioration and pain.

-An alternative to total knee replacement is partial knee replacement.
-This procedure places only part of the knee with synthetic materials while allowing for more knee preservation than total knee replacement.
-Similar to hip resurfacing, partial knee replacement also allows more active patients to return to their normal activity levels prior to the development of their knee problems.
-Consult your orthopaedic doctor to determine which procedure would best benefit you.
+This procedure replaces only part of the knee with synthetic materials while allowing for more knee preservation than total knee replacement.
+Partial knee replacement also allows more active patients to return to their normal activity levels prior to the development of their knee problems.

 An alternative to partial knee replacement, total knee replacement surgery consists of removing the damaged parts of the knee and replacing them with smooth artificial surfaces.
 A curved, polished metal is used on the end of the femur and tibia.
 A high density plastic is used as a "cushion" between the metal surfaces, and a small plastic piece is applied to the underside of the patella bone.
 These artificial pieces allow for improved movement and diminished pain post-surgery by effectively replacing the damaged arthritic cartilage of the knee.